pkt-cash/pkt-docs/docs/infra/exit-node.md

 #### Configuration Modification:
 Based on the parsed flags, the script modifies the configuration: Sets the VPN exit status based on *no_vpn_flag*.
 Enables or disables PKTD based on *with_pktd_flag*.
 Generates a random PKTD password if none is provided.
 Updates the PKTD username and password in the configuration.

-#### PKT Wallet Initialization:
-Starts the PKT Wallet daemon and checks if a wallet already exists.
-If not, it creates a new wallet and unlocks it.

 #### VPN Server Configuration:
 Retrieves the PKT Wallet secret for the VPN server and ensures the `cjdroute.conf` configuration file is valid.
 If the file does not exist, it generates a new one and seeds it with the retrieved secret.